Vio-Eli/modular_decordle/README.md

 # Modular Octowordle

 Modular Octowordle is an unlimited Wordle with a few twists.
 All Dictionary words are allowed, but inappropriate or curse words were filtered out.
+You can select a letter length ranging from 4 to 11.
+And best of all, you can select how many words you wish to solve at once ranging from 1 grid, up to 10 of them.

 <p align="center">
   <img src="https://img.shields.io/github/languages/top/Vio-Eli/modular_octowordle?style=flat&logo=appveyor"/>